-Jeffrey Schneider, MD, FACEP, received his undergraduate degree from Brown University and his medical degree from the University of Massachusetts School of Medicine.
-He is an Associate Professor in the Department of Emergency Medicine at Boston Medical Center/Boston University School of Medicine.
+Jeffrey Schneider, MD, received his undergraduate degree from Brown University and his medical degree from the University of Massachusetts School of Medicine.
+He is an Associate Professor in the Department of Emergency Medicine at Boston Medical Center/Chobanian and Avedisian School of Medicine.
 A nationally recognized educator, Dr. Schneider is currently the Chair of the Graduate Medical Education Committee at Boston Medical Center, the Designated Institutional Official for ACGME where he oversees the more than 60 training programs across the organization, and the Assistant Dean for Graduate Medical Education.
 He also serves as Associate Chief Medical Officer for Boston Medical Center.

 Dr. Schneider has served as a mentor and advisor for countless students, residents, and junior faculty, and he has published in both the emergency medicine and graduate medical education literature.